Photos by the author and courtesy of the manufacturers.

 For many car collectors today, that same question of whether to use bias-ply or radial tires on their classic car is still a big issue.
-Each of the major sellers of such tires–Coker, Kelsey, Lucas, Universal (now owned by Coker), Wallace W. Wade, and Diamond Back Classic Radials–seems to have their own answer.
+Each of the major sellers of such tires–Coker, Kelsey, Lucas, Universal, Wallace W. Wade, and Diamond Back Classic Radials–seems to have their own answer.
 Actually, there are two issues concerning the use of radials on collector vehicles: One, are radial tires better?
 And two, are radial tires right for my classic car or truck?

 Coker says, “Of course the radial is better.
 It’s the ‘new improved’ tire.
 In fact, it’s a better tire today than it was when it was first introduced as original equipment on the early 1970s Lincoln Continental.
 Its design is better for road and highway use, it is safer, and it provides higher gas mileage and longer tread life and much better handling.”

 Kelsey is more reluctant to pick one type of tire as “best” over the other.
 He says, “If your vintage auto was originally fitted with bias-ply tires, then they will do a fine job for you and return your vehicle to the original handling characteristics it possessed when new.
 Most people today have not driven on bias tires consistently–if ever–for many years.
 They are used to radial construction in conjunction with a highly designed radial suspension featuring concepts designed to provide you with a smooth ride in a vehicle 1,500 pounds lighter than your father’s 1955 Cadillac.
 The radial tire is a component of such designs.”